iitis/DatagenCopulaBased.jl/README.md

  0.499801  1.0       0.498891
  0.498785  0.498891  1.0
 ```
-The reversed Gumbel, Clayton and Ali-Mikhail-Haq copulas are supported as well, these are:
+The reversed Gumbel, Clayton and Ali-Mikhail-Haq copulas are supported as well:

 ```julia
 julia> Gumbel_cop_rev(n::Int, θ::Float64)